tangentyh/notes-of-tan/docs/HTTP.md

    1. communication symmetric encrypted with the session key starts

 1. authenticate
-   - CA, Certificate Authority — third parties trusted by both the client and the server, whose public keys
+   - CA, Certificate Authority — third parties trusted by both the client and the server, who sign certificates
    - signing — CA sign public keys of servers to generate certificates, which contains the data and the signature
      - signature — hash of the data encrypted by the private key of the signer
    - authentication in HTTPS — the server sends the certificate, the client verify the certificate